Nassim Nicholas Taleb

 Taleb's central thesis revolves around the concept of black swan events—highly improbable, unpredictable occurrences that have massive impacts.
 He argues that conventional methods of risk management often fail to account for these events, leading to catastrophic consequences.
 Instead, Taleb advocates for embracing uncertainty and building robust systems that can withstand unforeseen shocks.

 Taleb's ideas extend beyond finance into various fields, including philosophy and ethics.
 He challenges prevailing ideologies and warns against the dangers of overconfidence and the illusion of control.
-Taleb's writing style is characterised by wit, skepticism, and a healthy dose of iconoclasm, which has earned him both admirers and critics.
+Taleb's writing style is characterised by wit, scepticism, and a healthy dose of iconoclasm, which has earned him both admirers and critics.

 Beyond his written works, Taleb is a provocative public intellectual, engaging in lively debates on social media and in public forums.
 He continues to influence a wide range of disciplines, encouraging others to rethink their approaches to risk, decision-making, and the nature of uncertainty in an ever-changing world.